 The English Bulldog is one of the most famous English dog breeds, and for good reason.
-In fact, they are one of the 5 most popular dog breeds in America!
-They’re a classic breed that strikes the perfect balance in a family companion.
+In fact, they are one of the 5 most popular dog breeds in the USA!
+They’re a classic dog breed that strikes the perfect balance in a family companion.

 English Bulldogs are brave and courageous, but can also be calm and docile.
 When needed, they will protect you and your family at all cost.
-But when they’re with loved ones (especially with kids), the Bulldog will be sweet and friendly.
+But when they’re with loved ones (especially with kids), Bulldogs will be sweet and friendly.

 Historians point to the 13th century when the Bulldog was developed in England.
 They were bred for a bloodsport, called “bull-bating” – much like the Pitbulls.
 But when the sport was banned in 1835, the breed was repurposed as a family dog.

 - Bulldogs were originally bred for fight bulls in a pit.
 Hence, the name.